Lambda123Design/MLOps-Skills/README.md

 ## First Dagshub Project - At first stage, the repository has been created in DAGsHub.
 To start coding, the repository must first be initialized with Git.
 The first example to be implemented will focus on uploading data to DAGsHub and ensuring that the data is versioned using DVC.
 Later steps will include tracking code and logging experiments with MLflow.

+### Pytest library is used for unit testing.
+It is capable of executing Python unit test cases.

+### Now the workflow for automated testing using GitHub Actions will be created.
+Inside the repository, create a folder named .github.
+Inside this, create another folder named workflows.
+Within workflows, create a YAML file named unit-test.yml.
+The GitHub Action configuration is always defined in YAML files.
+A GitHub Actions extension can be installed in VS Code for convenience.
+After installing, sign in to GitHub if required.
+Now open the unit-test.yml file and define the workflow.
+A GitHub Action workflow is defined using key-value pairs.
+[Refer to "GitHub Action Practicals - Automate Testing Workflow With Python" Project for more information

+## GitHub Actions expects few things like key-value pair, the first key is name, which specifies the workflow name.
+In this example: name: Python CI; the next key is on, which specifies the events that will trigger the workflow.
+Workflows can be triggered on events like push, pull request, merge, or delete.
+Here, the workflow will trigger on push and pull request events on the main branch:

 **A) Getting Started with MLFlow Tracking Server**

 **B) MLFlow with AWS**